EvWilson/2jz/README.md

 # 2JZ

+## Hey!
+Thanks for coming through and taking a look at this repo.
+As you might be able to tell, it's a good bit out of date and I don't really have any plans to maintain or update it at any point, so this is likely the last note I'll leave here.
+For those wanting to potentially make use of this in the future for whatever reason (likely me, wanting to demo to someone) the 0.7.0 release from https://ziglang.org/download/ seems to work for the Pong demo.

 An archetype-based entity-component-system(ECS) library in Zig, inspired by [hecs](https://github.com/Ralith/hecs) and the many other delightful ECS libraries of the world.
 I'd highly recommend reading the README there for more